DuPage County Criminal Law Attorneys

 When you need a top Illinois criminal defense lawyer, contact Ramsell & Associates, LLC by email, or call 630-256-8001.
 With 30 years of criminal defense experience, the firm has an attorney available to meet with you.

 Luckily, jail time and prison aren't the only options that a judge has at his or her disposal.
 A skilled and experienced Illinois defense attorney may be able to negotiate an alternative sentence.
 The goal of alternative sentencing is to promote personal change and continued contribution to society, while acknowledging that an error was made.

 There are many forms of alternative sentencing, including:

-If you're worried that jail time could ruin your career and your life, hire a qualified Chicago criminal defense lawyer who knows how to keep you on the outside.
-Contact Ramsell & Associates, LLC, today.
+If you are worried that jail time could ruin your career and your life, hire a qualified DuPage County criminal defense lawyer who knows how to keep you on the outside.
+Contact Ramsell & Associates, LLC today.